 You don’t see stick insects in the wild often, which is probably the whole point anyway as they’re highly adept at camouflage.
 However, many people across the world own stick insects as pets.
 They happen to be relatively easy to care for and are an ideal pet for those who prefer insects over, say, a cat or dog.

-According to National Geographic, there are over 3,000 species of stick insect.
+There are over 3,000 species of stick insect.
 Sometimes known as walking sticks in parts of North America, there is a lot of confusion regarding what these insects can actually eat, particularly when it comes to lettuce.

 As far as the title of our article is concerned in this regard, we think it is a perfectly natural question to ask.
 Most stick insects will not come across lettuce very often in their natural habitat, so can stick insects eat lettuce?

 We are going to answer that question as well as help you understand what your stick insect should be eating.